-There are no planned significant changes to this activity nor its authorizations.
+There are no planned significant changes or modifications to this activity and its authorizations.

-ACTIVITY 2019-2: FAMILY SELF-SUFFICIENCY PROGRAM - WAIVE CONTRACT OF PARTICIPATION REQUIREMENTS

-This activity modifies certain aspects of the Family Self Sufficiency (FSS) program to reduce the administrative burdens on both the participant families and SCCHA, while broadening the pool of families who could benefit from the FSS program's escrow savings account.
+ACTIVITY 2019-2: FAMILY SELF-SUFFICIENCY PROGRAM - WAIVE CONTRACT OF PARTICIPATION REQUIREMENTS administrative burdens on both the participant families and SCCHA, while broadening the pool of families who could benefit from the FSS program's escrow savings account.
 First, the activity eliminates the requirement in the FSS Contract of Participation (CoP) (HUD Form 52560) that enrolling families must have been subject to an income reexamination within 120 days of the enrollment, and instead uses the family income as determined at the last regular reexamination, which may be up to two years prior to enrollment for families which are not on fixed incomes.
 Second, the activity allows the successful maintained employment of any adult member of the enrolled family - rather than just the Head of Household - to count towards the family's FSS goals.
 As long as at least one adult family member completes the Individual Training and Services Plan, the family will be considered a "successful FSS completion" and will receive the escrow payout.